Elnifio/Crawler_practice_py/README.md

 # Crawler_practice_python
 Using Python to download all files from COMP 455 website
 ***
-This project is served as a practice for intro to Python crawler.
+This project serves as a practice for intro to Python crawler.

 Running main.py after pulling this repo would start downloading data.